 Welcome to LATINA’s Friday Film Roundup, our bi-weekly picks for the new movie releases on our radar.

-“Guardians of the Galaxy Vol. 3” (In Theaters May 5th)
+“Knights of the Zodiac” (In Theaters May 12th)

 Adapted from the longrunning, critically acclaimed anime, this live-action “Knights of the Zodiac” movie has some big shoes to fill.
 However, it’s clear that everyone involved worked as hard as they could to respect the source material while also encouraging newcomers to look into the lore even after the credits have rolled.

 We had a chance to ask star Diego Tinoco, who plays Nero in the film, about his approach to connecting with fans of the original series.
 In terms of how he approached the character, he said, “It was important to really become an architect and to create this performance where I’m honoring the mannerisms, the behavioral patterns, the way he talks, the way he moves, and understanding the psychology of this character and his mind.
 Seeing where he’s coming from and why he does what he does in this film.”

 When anime fans are becoming increasingly hard to please with regard to live-action adaptations of their favorite stories, films like “Knights of the Zodiac” have a lot to live up to.
 Tinoco said that was definitely a concern for everyone involved, but that it was important for them to find something new within the story while retaining the core elements.
 “Nobody goes to the theaters to rewatch the same old thing over and over again.
 We want to go to theaters to watch new ideas,” he said.
 “We really took from every bit.
 Whether it’s the music, the visual effects, the acting, the stunt choreography by Andy Chang.
 We really tried to create the best team to honor this project.”